adunning/latin-greek-scientific-terminology/vocabulary/greek-vocabulary.md

 CALYPT(R)-
 :   'hidden'
-:   CALPYTO-BRANCHI-ate, with gills not visible from the exterior; CALYPTO-BLAST-ic, pertaining to hydroids in which gonophore is contained in a gonotheca
+:   CALPYTO-BRANCHI-ate, with gills not visible from the exterior; CALYPTO-BLAST-ic, pertaining to hydroids in which gonophore is contained in a gonotheca.
+In Greek mythology, Calypso (appears in Homer's *Odysssey*) means 'she who conceals'.

 CHORD-
 :   'cord'